Kometa-Team/Kometa/docs/config/playlists.md

 # Playlist Files Attributes

-As playlists are not tied to one specific library and can combine media from multiple libraries, they require their own special [Playlist Files](../metadata/playlist) to work.
+As playlists are not tied to one specific library and can combine media from multiple libraries, they require their own special [Playlist Files](../metadata/playlist.md) to work.

-Within the [Config File](configuration), the `playlist_files` attribute specifies the [path type](paths) and path of the [Playlist Files](../metadata/playlist) that the user wants Plex Meta Manager to act on.
+Within the [Config File](configuration.md, the `playlist_files` attribute specifies the [path type](paths.md) and path of the [Playlist Files](../metadata/playlist.md) that the user wants Plex Meta Manager to act on.

-**The libraries used in the playlist attribute `libraries` must be defined under the `libraries` attribute of the [Config File](configuration).**
+**The libraries used in the playlist attribute `libraries` must be defined under the `libraries` attribute of the [Config File](configuration.md.**

 ```yaml
 playlist_files: